One for someone who has strangely become a bit of a hero to me for his consistently socially positive media comments of recent years.

 Tuesday, March 26, 2019

-Because whenever I think of that gig, I think of being not an individual in a crowd but molecular in structure, more jellyfish than man, part of a swaying liquid mass.
-With this enveloping blaze of colour and noise pulsing off the stage where the band was playing, like some lighthouse flooding the rocks of the stormy seas.
+Because, whenever I think of that gig, I think of being not an individual in a crowd but molecular in structure, more jellyfish than man, part of a swaying liquid mass.
+With this enveloping blaze of colour and noise pulsing off the stage where the band was playing, like some lighthouse flooding the rocks of a stormy sea.

 The music and vibe given off by My Bloody Valentine at that point in time had an incredible essence.
 They were doing something genuinely new but strangely indefinable, from the moment they released the You Made Me Realise EP on Creation in 1988.
 They actually seemed on the cusp of an extraordinary breakthrough.